Meet Our Team

 Now Hiring: Urban Farm and Food Access Seasonal Field Crew

 Join our team and nourish local families by growing fresh, life-giving food for our community!
-Mill City Grows is currently hiring two full-time Seasonal Field Crew members, starting April 12, 2021 and ending November 5, 2021.
+Mill City Grows is currently hiring two full-time Seasonal Field Crew members for employment through November 5, 2021.
 The complete list of responsibilities, requested qualifications, and application process are described in detail on the full job posting.